Mutual Fund Managers in India

 Similarly, a mutual fund manager manages a mutual fund's investment portfolio in line with the fund's investment objectives.
 They strive to generate attractive returns for the fund's investors, thriving through the ups and downs of the market.
 They closely understand the intricacies of compliance and economic policies.
 The fund manager's decisions significantly impact the fund's performance and its ability to achieve its stated goals.

-Active vs Passive Managers
+Active vs Passive Managers: The Two Pillars

 There are two types of managers who manage different mutual fund schemes: Active and Passive.